t1oluwani/SmartVision/README.md

    cd ..
    ```

+5. In `frontend/services/MLModelClient.js`, comment out **Line 4** and uncomment **Line 3**.
+(This change updates the backend API URL from the deployed version to the local version.)

-5. Start the backend server and frontend by running the following shell script:
+6. Start the backend server and frontend by running the following shell script:
    ```bash
    chmod +x start.sh
    ./start.sh